 But dressing works on mannequins takes time.
 We only dressed 130 ensembles on mannequins – we could generally manage dressing three objects a day.
 This isn’t department store window dressing, but we weren’t preparing the object as if it was being displayed in the galleries for three months either.

 Documenting collections through photography is one of those collection care tasks that goes unseen by the public.
-At this week’s American Institute for Conservation‘s conference “Connecting to Conservation: Outreach and Advocacy.”
+At this week’s American Institute for Conservation‘s conference “Connecting to Conservation: Outreach and Advocacy” there were several great presentations on educating visitors about collection care.
 Museums neglect to track costs of much collection care that is not attached to grants.
 But museums should make all conservation and collection care tasks more visible through their websites, gallery talks while collection care is taking place, and other outreach activities.
 If museum patrons don’t know our needs, how can they know we need funding?